 What about cost?

-Body Ecology Veggie Starter contains six packets for $22.95 (September 2015).
+Body Ecology Veggie Starter contains six packets for around $23.
 I use one packet for up to 10 pounds of vegetables.
 However, if you’re preparing that much I think it works better when using two packets.
 Fermentation moves faster and there are less problems.
-In any case, the average cost per pound ready product is still very low.
+In any case, the average cost per pound ready product is still low.

 Body Ecology Kefir Starter

 One packet is used for up to eight quarts of kefir.
 This kefir starter allows you to create up to seven batches from one package.
 This works well provided you do it correctly.
-You can use about six tablespoons from the old batch to ferment a new batch.
+Try using about six tablespoons from the old batch to ferment a new batch of Kefir.

 - Lactococcus lactis